kimballXD/portfolio/Data Engineering/Single File Crawlers/readme.md

   **This script stop working because of the change of website structure.**

   The member information of this website has to be accessed with `POST` request.
-I retrieved the whole set of possible `post`payload values by searching the source code of the webpages and the cookie.
+I retrieved the whole set of possible `POST` values by searching the source code of the webpages and the cookie.

 - `metal.py` -  crawls [Taiwan Metal Industry Association](http://www.trmsa.org.tw/Member.aspx)

   Since the website is built with AJAX technology, the member information will not be contained in the response of a "direct" HTTP request to the website.
-To solve the problem, I use `Selenium` browser simulator to interact with the website and to trigger the browser events, such as mouse clicking, to make the website return the member information.
+To solve the problem, I use Selenium browser simulator to interact with the website and to trigger some browser events, such as mouse clicking, to make the website return the member information.

 - `superFluid.py` - crawls [Taiwan Supercritical Fluid Association](http://www.tscfa.org.tw/)

   The member information can be retrieved with a simple`GET` request.

+All three scripts can be executed in command line.
 Sample results of the three crawlers can be found in `foundry.csc`, `metal.csv`, and `superFluid.csv`,